 By initiating a dialogue between the realms of theory and contemporary fiction, this thesis engages with a broad body of recent German- and Austrian-Jewish Holocaust fiction, while at the same time critically investigating key paradigms in the field of memory and trauma studies.

 - The Holocaust in Contemporary German- and Austrian-Jewish Literature – Beyond Postmemory?
 Rochester, NY: Camden House (in preparation).

 - "Why Don't You Talk To Me?
 Transmissional Objects in the Works of Gila Lustiger and Nicole Krauss", in: Hoffmann, Bettina and Ursula Reuter (Eds.), Translated Memories.
-Transgenerational Perspectives in Literature on the Holocaust, Detroit: Wayne State UP (forthcoming).
+Transgenerational Perspectives in Literature on the Holocaust, Oxford and New York: Berghahn (forthcoming).

 - "Johannes Bobrowski: Levins Mühle.
 34 Sätze über meinen Großvater (1964)", in: Goßens, Peter and Monika Schmitz-Emans (Eds.), Weltliteratur aus der DDR.
 Relektüren, Berlin 2014, pp. 32-34.

 - "Fred Wander: Der siebente Brunnen (1971)", in: Goßens, Peter and Monika Schmitz-Emans (Eds.), Weltliteratur aus der DDR.
 Relektüren, Berlin 2014, pp. 163-165.

 "Maxie Wander: Guten Morgen, du Schöne.
 Protokolle nach Tonband (1977)", in: Goßens, Peter and Monika Schmitz-Emans (Eds.), Weltliteratur aus der DDR.
 Relektüren, Berlin 2014, pp. 166-168.